 Natural Solutions to Stormwater Pollution

-Employing nature in soak up stormwater around Philadelphia
+We are employing nature to soak up stormwater around Philadelphia.

 Philadelphia is the sixth largest city in the United States.
-Like many large cities, Philadelphia faces a host of environmental challenges.
+Like many large cities, it faces a host of environmental challenges.
 One of the biggest is water pollution stemming from stormwater.

 During even moderate rain events, aging sewer systems are overwhelmed by the rapid influx of stormwater.
 As a result, millions of gallons of highly polluted water flow into creeks and rivers, and even onto low-lying, densely developed areas.

-Last year, during an especially severe summer storm, torrential rains moved through Philadelphia, flooding streets and clogging stormwater drains.
-With nowhere to go, the dirty water rushed into the Schuylkill River, and ultimately, the Delaware Bay.
+During especially severe summer storms, torrential rains move through Philadelphia, flooding streets and clogging stormwater drains.
+With nowhere to go, the dirty water rushes into the Schuylkill River, and ultimately, the Delaware Bay.

-“Thanks to PWD, Philadelphia is the only U.S. city committed to solving this problem primarily through green stormwater infrastructure,” says Bill Kunze, TNC’s Pennsylvania executive director.
-“I am excited about this big, bold and unprecedented step in exploring whether green infrastructure can compete with traditional approaches to water pollution management.”
+“Thanks to PWD, Philadelphia is the only U.S. city committed to solving this problem primarily through green stormwater infrastructure,” adds Ullrich.
+“I am excited about this big, bold and unprecedented step in exploring whether green infrastructure can work at a comprehensive scale across an entire city landscape, complimenting traditional approaches to water pollution management.”

-Anderson’s enthusiasm is contagious.
-“This is going to take decades of work,” adds Ulrich.
-“But when it’s done, we’ll have reduced the stormwater pollution entering Philadelphia’s waterways by 85 percent, leaving them swimmable, fishable and drinkable on a level most of our citizens have never known.”
+Ulrich adds, "This is not a quick fix.
+Achieving results will take decades, but when it’s done, we’ll have reduced stormwater pollution entering Philadelphia’s waterways by 85 percent, leaving them swimmable, fishable and drinkable on a level most of our citizens have never known.”